Commercial Driver License

 Testing for non-CDL covered employees may be initiated if the accident or unsafe practice meets certain criteria.
 There are very specific criteria for post-accident testing of CDL-covered employees.

-This form is for a candidate’s signature to acknowledge a pre-employment controlled substance test.
-It also indicates the candidate’s acceptance that if the test results are anything other than negative, they will be disqualified for employment with the state of Indiana.
+These forms are for a candidate’s signature to acknowledge a pre-employment controlled substance test.
+They also indicate the candidate’s acceptance that if the test results are anything other than negative, they will be disqualified for employment with the state of Indiana.
+The DOT-CDL Form also includes the candidate’s consent to the annual FMCSA Clearinghouse Limited Query that is required

 Request/Consent Background Information Form - Applicable to CDL covered positions